Skip to main content

 Additional Information

 Your portfolio should reflect your enthusiasm for studying within the artistic areas of animation and illustration.
 You should demonstrate a high level of draughtsmanship, creativity, and experimentation through a wide range of media including, but not limited to, pencil, paint, mixed-media, photography, animated experiments.
-You are advised to choose only their best artwork.
+You are not expected to already be animating so please do not worry of you have not made any animations.
 Curate your portfolio leaving our portfolio assessors with the impression that you have a passion for drawing and an interest in making things move.
-Do not include fan art.
-All work must be your own original artwork.

 A minimum of one full sketchbook

-Applicants must submit one completed sketchbook.
-Applicants who have additional sketchbooks may submit up to 5 sketchbooks in total if they wish.
 Your sketchbook should include a large amount of observational studies of both humans and animals.
 These can be quick sketches capturing movement and gestures.
-These are best submitted within
+These types of explorative artworks are best submitted within a sketchbook.

-a sketchbook.
-You can include photographic work, as well as photographs of clay, collage, mixed media, stop motion models/sets and photographs of large pieces of artwork that you cannot fit into the portfolio itself.
 Storyboards, comic panels and poster design can be included.
-Please fix the pages together in sequence and clearly label and number them.
+Please number the pages or fix them together in sequence and clearly label them.
 Your storyboards can show an idea for a short film or advertisement using any style or medium you like to work in.
-Your sketchbooks can include visual development, concepts and ideas that you have been working on.
+Your sketchbooks can include visual development, concepts, characters and ideas that you have been working on.
 Show us what interests you and what inspires you to make the work you make from the world around you.
-Visual exploration and doodling is what your sketchbooks are for!

 8-10 pieces of Completed Artwork